ShngJZ/ShngJZ.github.io/_pages/about.md

 nav_order: 0
 ---
 <font size="6.5"> About Me </font>
-I am Shengjie Zhu, currently pursuing a Ph.D. at Michigan State University under the supervision of Dr. Xiaoming Liu.
+My name is Shengjie Zhu, a Ph.D. student at Michigan State University supervised by Dr. Xiaoming Liu.
 In 2017, I completed my B.E. degree at SouthEast University.
 My research focuses on 3D perception, including intrinsic, correspondence, depth, and pose estimation from a few neighboring frames.

 I am on track to graduate in Winter 2023 and am actively seeking full-time employment opportunities!